Overview

 Critical Thinking Task

-ตอบคำถาม “What would be difficult about implementing your creation?” (เวลา: ไม่เกิน 1 นาที 30 วินาที)
+ตอบคำถาม “What do you think would be the most difficult part of your 'no technology' weekend, and how would you overcome it?” (เวลา: ไม่เกิน 1 นาที 30 วินาที)

 สุนทรพจน์